 Replacement: If an ID card is misplaced or lost, it is the student's responsibility to report the problem to the Registrar's office promptly.
 Upon payment of a fee, the card will be replaced within a few days.
-Only the Registrar's office can issue valid student ID cards, and the acquisition or use of replacement cards issued elsewhere will lead to disciplinary action.
+Only the Registrar's office can issue valid student ID cards, and the acquisition or use of replacement cards issued elsewhere will lead to disciplinary action including but not limited to a fine.